camilos-ufm/OSPoolThreads/README.md

 - We used a time package from the python library to keep track of the total amount used for the algorithm.
 - The class mat mult has a main method: run() and it implements a list o threads (pool), in which we store each pool.
 - We created different partitions of the matrix according to the pool size.
-- A part of the matrix is assigned to each thread for it to operate it.
+- A part of the matrix is assigned to each thread for it to operate.
 - At the end, we iterate in the list of threads and join them all to the main thread.
 - All operations are storaged in an atribute in the class instance, so we print it into a csv.